itislu/42tools/guides/open-webui.md

     local persist_dir="/sgoinfre/goinfre/Perso/$USER/open-webui"

     if [ "$1" = "stop" ]; then
-        # Stop the container if it's running
+        # Stop the container if it is running
         if docker ps --filter "name=open-webui" --format "{{.Names}}" | grep -q "^open-webui$"; then docker stop open-webui > /dev/null
             echo "open-webui container stopped"